Blokatt/blokatt.net/games.md

   thumbnail="choice.png"
   url="/games/choice/"
   description="
-_Recover your shattered soul from limbo to come to peace with death.
+_Recover your shattered soul from limbo.
 Czech only._
   "
 %}